-Choosing Trim Nailers: Which Gauge Finish Nailers Should You Own?
+Choosing Trim Nailers: Which Finish Nailers Should You Own?

 Most finish carpenters probably use the full range of pneumatic nail guns, from pin nailers to brad nailers to heavy-gauge trim guns, but can’t the average carpenter or homeowner get by on one or two sizes?

-The gauge of a finish nail is actually a measure of its diameter, just like with electrical wire.
-The higher the number, the thinner the nail is; the lower the number, the thicker it is.
+The gauge of a finish nail is a measure of its diameter, just like an electrical conductor.
+The higher the number, the thinner the nail; the lower the number, the thicker it is.

-15- and 16-gauge nailers are the real anchors of the pneumatic-trim-nailer team.
+The real anchors of the pneumatic-trim-nailer team are 15- and 16-gauge nailers.
 These two tools fire nails up to 2-1/2 inches long, and are the most versatile for interior carpentry.
 They also have quite a bit of overlap in terms of application.
-Both are commonly used for installing baseboard, chair rail, door and window casing, crown molding, door frames, and more.
+Both are commonly used for installing baseboard, chair rail, door and window casing, crown molding, and door frames.
 One advantage to 15-gauge nails is that they are collated at an angle, which allows the nose of the nailer to reach into tighter spaces.

 Brad nailers use smaller 18-gauge nails up to 2 inches long.
 Because the nails are thinner in cross section, they leave a smaller hole and are less likely to split narrow trim and molding, making them a good choice for stop and cove moldings or baseboard shoe molding.

 Pin nailers fire 23-gauge fasteners that are available in both headless and slight-headed varieties.
 These nails are ideal for attaching delicate trim pieces.
 They leave a hole almost small enough to disappear under a coat of paint, or blend with the grain of a piece of wood.
 They don’t offer much shear or withdrawal strength though, so these nails are best used for wood-to-wood connections.
-And it’s best to back up the wood you’re fastening with glue.
+And it’s best to strengthen the connection with glue.